-In media, male characters are defined more by what they do rather than who they are.
-Female characters, on the other hand, are defined more by their attributes, the most primary of which is their femininity.
+In media, male characters are defined more by their actions than their personalities or appearances.
+Female characters, on the other hand, are defined by their personalities and appearances but not their actions.

 This trope is a possible consequence of Men Are Generic, Women Are Special.
 Since men are generic, any individual male character has to do something special to stand out.
 But because women are special, a female character just has to be, well, female.

 A Super-Trope to:<!—index—>

 - Men Are Strong, Women Are Pretty

 - Science Hero's Babe Assistant

 Contrast Action Girl, Damsel out of Distress, Feminist Fantasy, Non-Action Guy, Politically-Active Princess, and Silk Hiding Steel.

 - Akane from Ranma ˝ tends to fall into this one pretty hard.
 She's a very capable martial artist (especially considering that the Tendo school is implied to focus on weaponry, not hand-to-hand combat) but right around the time Ryoga is introduced, she starts getting sidelined or kidnapped or otherwise removed from serious fights.
 Notable ones include the figure-skating pair combat match, where Ryoga switches her out for girl-Ranma by accident and they continue the fight without Akane, even though Ranma is severely injured and Akane is the only one of them who knows how to skate, and the battle where Akane is turned into a literal figurine-sized, motionless, speechless doll and saves Ranma's life by existing really hard.

 - Sensation Comics Featuring Wonder Woman: The annoyance of having interviewers attempt to reinforce this trope in real life by asking women about their beauty regimes and their male coworkers about their work (usually seen with actors) is discussed in "Venus Rising":

 Robyn: I'm guessing this doesn't happen to Superman.